wigging/swift-macos/docs/_swiftui/two-column-nav.md

 title: Two column NavigationView
 ---

-A two column `NavigationView` creates a sidebar with a list of items and a detail view.
-In the example shown below, selecting an item in the sidebar will change the detail view.
+A two column `NavigationView` creates a sidebar with a list of items and a content view.
+In the example shown below, selecting an item in the sidebar will change the content view.
 An `@AppStorage` property is used to remember the selected item.

 ![two column navigation](/swift-macos/images/twocolnav.png)